TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

-A Message to Our Movie Fans Read More Gift Cards | Offers | Sign In Sign Out
+GOING BACK TO MOVIE THEATERS Read More Gift Cards | Offers | Sign In Sign Out

 *   Fandango Screen Reader Users: To optimize your experience with your screen reading software, please use our Flixster.com website, which has the same tickets as our Fandango.com and MovieTickets.com websites.
 *   Skip to Main Content Go